Possums/NotARobot/README.md

 ### Models

 Each model used is approximately 1.2 GB, and thus cannot be included in Github repositories.
-They are hosted in Google Drive at the following links:
+They are hosted in Google Drive at the following links (will be available when uploading finishes):
-Uploading-in Progress!

 | Class  | URL |
 | ------------- | ------------- |